symphonyfintech/xts-javaclient-api-sdk/README.md

 	}
  ```
 ### Examples
-Example code demonstrating how to use XTS Api can be found in the separate GitHub repository.
+Example code demonstrating how to use XTS Api can be found at xts-javaclient-api-sdk/xts-rest-api/api-example/.